The Moonlight Fund

 The Moonlight Fund: A support fund for burn survivors

-The Moonlight Fund Inc. is a 501(c)(3) non-profit organization that provides financial, emotional, and in-kind support to military and civilian burn survivors and their family members.
+The Moonlight Fund Inc. is a privately-funded organization that provides financial, emotional, and in-kind support to military and civilian burn survivors and their family members.

 The organization was founded in San Antonio, Texas, in 1998 by burn survivors Celia Belt and Henry Coffeen lll, staff of the Burn Unit at the San Antonio Military Medical Center (SAMMC), and Ernst & Young executives.